-Add an audio
+Add audio

-- 1. To add music or other sounds to your project, open the Import tab. - 2.
-Select File import category. - 3.
-Click Add Files or just drag your files on the panel.
+- 1. To add music or other sounds to your project, click the Import icon on the left-hand sidebar. - 2.
+On the File import tab, click Add Files or just drag and drop your files to the panel.

-You can also use one of the built-in music or sound tracks:
+You can also use one of the built-in sound or music tracks:

-- 1. Click the Music or Sound category and take your pick from our royalty-free music collection. - 2.
+- 1. Click the Audio icon on the left-hand sidebar. - 2.
+Go to the Sounds or Music tab, select the category, and choose from our royalty-free music collection. - 3.
 Drag the tracks you liked on the Timeline.